-In addition, for Plan Years 2020 and 2021 there shall be a subsidy based on the employee's enrollment tier announced by PEBB, and the Universities agree to pay that subsidy.
+In addition, for the duration of this Agreement there shall be a subsidy based on the employee's enrollment tier announced by PEBB, and the Universities agree to pay that subsidy.

 If an employee changes from one tier to another or changes plans pursuant to PEBB rules, the employee's out-of-pocket premium costs will be adjusted to reflect the appropriate plan year's out-of-pocket premium costs for the employee's new tier.